 Onassis AiR — a 10-week funded residency in Athens with an honorarium and professional support (2026–2027)

 This is a program in which artists are given time, space, and professional support to work with process, research, and the development of their practice in dialogue with other participants and the curatorial teams of Onassis Culture.
 Here, artists are not required to produce a finished result; instead, they are encouraged to ask important questions and search for new forms.
-For artists from Eastern Europe and other regions with limited access to institutional resources, Onassis AiR becomes a real entry point into an international professional context — without compromising one’s own artistic logic and without pressure toward “productivity.”
+For artists from Eastern Europe and other regions with limited access to institutional resources, Onassis AiR becomes a real entry point into an international professional context — without compromising one’s own artistic logic and without pressure toward “productivity”.

-Program format and timeline Within the open call for the 2026–2027 season, Onassis AiR offers residency places across several tracks.
+Within the open call for the 2026–2027 season, Onassis AiR offers residency places across several tracks.
 All residencies have a fixed duration of 10 weeks and take place in Athens, Greece.
 The program is organized in three residency cycles: Autumn (14 September 2026 – 27 November 2026) Spring (8 February 2027 – 16 April 2027) Summer (10 May 2027 – 16 July 2027) The specific cycle for each selected participant is determined by the organizers and communicated during the selection process.

-Residency tracks In the 2026/27 season, the program includes Extended Research residencies, residencies in the fields of theatre and dance, Onassis AiR / ONX, and technical residencies.
+In the 2026/27 season, the program includes Extended Research residencies, residencies in the fields of theatre and dance, Onassis AiR / ONX, and technical residencies.
 Extended Research Residencies are the core track for visual artists, designers, and authors working with material-based and applied practices.

 Support and participation conditions

 Onassis AiR is a fully funded residency.
-All selected participants receive:

 an artist honorarium,